-BEPS certainly has influenced the U.S. government's tax policy, as reflected in some of the new laws and modifications to existing laws under the TCJA.
-For example, the legislative history to Section 267A and the preambles to the regulations issued thereunder note that

-Section 267A is meant to be consistent with BEPS Action 2 and is intended to address a similar set of problems.
-Similarly, changes to provisions addressing interest expense deductions and transfer pricing under the TCJA also align with their respective BEPS Actions.
+• BEPS certainly has influenced the U.S. government's tax policy, as reflected in some of the new laws and modifications to existing laws under the TCJA.
+For example, the legislative history to Section 267A and the preambles to the regulations issued thereunder note that Section 267A is meant to be consistent with BEPS Action 2 and is intended to address a similar set of problems.
+Similarly, changes to provisions addressing interest expense deductions and transfer pricing under the TCIA also align with their respective BEPS Actions.
+As discussed above, the Green Book contains proposals that are meant to align with the OECD's Pillar Two initiative.